Sumithra-Sudhakar/workshop-practise/README.md

 # workshop-practise
-Holds content for the ASCII workshop that happened on april 8th and 9th
+Holds content for the ASCII workshop that happened on may 13th 14th 15th